 Unitholders should know that other types of risks, both measurable and non-measurable, exist.
 Also, just as historical performance may not be indicative of future returns, historical volatility may not be indicative of future volatility.
 The risk ratings of the ETFs are reviewed annually and anytime it is no longer reasonable in the circumstances.
 A more detailed explanation of the risk classification methodology used to identify the risk ratings of the ETFs is available on request, at no cost, by calling toll-free 1-866-641-5739 or by writing to the Manager at 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7.

 DISTRIBUTION POLICY

-It is anticipated that each ETF will make distributions to its Unitholders on a monthly basis.
+It is anticipated that each of EACC, EMCC, PAYS, EQCC, EACL and EMCL will make distributions to its Unitholders on a monthly basis.